Volunteer Guidelines & Application

 JCSS Procedures for School Volunteers

 The following procedures establish the purpose and parameters of the district’s volunteer programs.
-Each school principal will insure that volunteers receive an orientation to the school and to the specific responsibilities for which they have volunteered.
+Each school principal will ensure that volunteers receive an orientation to the school and to the specific responsibilities for which they have volunteered.
 This orientation will include review of the school procedures and rules, safety/emergency plans, and applicable Board policies and regulations.

 - The District encourages volunteer participation by individuals, groups, and businesses in local schools for the support and enhancement of instructional programs, student tutoring, clerical assistance, and student supervision.